AhmedHawater2003/2d-runner-game/README.md

 # Alien Runner 🚀👾

 A 2D infinite runner game built with OpenGL and C++, where you control an alien dodging obstacles and collecting items in space!
-Designed as part of the Computer Graphics coursework, this project demonstrates strong foundational skills in graphics programming, gameplay mechanics, and game design.
+Designed as part of the Computer Graphics coursework, this project demonstrates strong foundational skills in graphics programming and Object-Oriented programming with C++
 ## Table of Contents
 - [Game Overview](#game-overview)
 - [Features](#features)